-There’s a point at which a website / brand completely dominates their industry (e.g. healthline.com in health, thesprucepets.com in pets, facebook, google, amazon) and becomes so massive that it creates its own “gravity”.
+There's a point at which a website / brand completely dominates their industry (e.g. healthline.com in health, thesprucepets.com in pets) that it creates its own field of gravity.

 (gravity, here, being an analogy for domain authority)

-In my experience, a high DR/DA competitor will naturally attract keywords into its “orbit”, even if its corresponding page has very low topical relevance.
+In my experience, a high DR/DA competitor will naturally attract keywords into its "orbit", even if its corresponding page is not very relevant for the keyword.

-This could mean that position #1-3 or even #1-5 might be permanently unavailable for lower DR/DA websites (without a boost from page-level backlinks).
+This means position #1-3 or even #1-5 might be permanently unavailable for smaller websites.

-The next factor, and the most important one, is the quality of monetization options.
+The next factor, and the most important, is the quality of monetization options.

 I learned the hard way about the risk of relying on a single merchant (Amazon) who can singlehandly cut their commission rates and/or restructure their program.

 (Amazon Europe already rolled out a modified affiliate program last year 🤔)